 If you would like to volunteer your time and talents to the Church of Scotland, here are some of the ways you can do it.
 You can also help out in your local community, by contacting your local minister.

 If you are aged 18 - 25 and interested in spending a year serving in a parish and community on a voluntary basis, whilst exploring whether or not you are called to some sort of further service in the church, then Volunteering Vocations is for you!
-Volunteering Vocations will be piloted in September 2015 with volunteers matched to a placement in Scotland.
-Volunteers will live in community in shared accommodation, participating in a wide range of work in a congregation or project while growing their faith in a supported and reflective environment.
+Volunteering Vocations is a new gap year scheme for young people, where volunteers will live in community in shared accommodation, participating in a wide range of work in a congregation or project while growing their faith in a supported and reflective environment.
+Volunteers will be matched to a placement, and could serve in one of various locations in Scotland.

 An overview of the scheme and an application form are available here: